Phylum: Magnoliophyta - Class: Equisetopsida - Order: Caryophyllales - Family: Caryophyllaceae

 This aptly named wildflower produces its ragged and often rather bedraggled-looking blooms mainly in May and June although a few flowers sometimes hang on in damp, shaded spots through July and sometimes into early August.

 Lychnis, the genus name, comes from the Greek noun lychnos, meaning lamp; it refers to the use of a plant in this genus as the wick of an oil lamp.
 The specific epithet flos-cuculi means 'flower of the cuckoo' and was probably chosen because the first flowers of Ragged Robin appear just as the first cuckoos are being heard (in Britain and Ireland at least) in May.

 Ragged Robin is sometimes planted beside garden ponds for its ornamental value.
-Seen on the left is the display of Ragged Robin beside our own small garden pond in West Wales; the photograph was taken in June 2014.
+We are very pleased with the display of Ragged Robin beside our own small wildlife garden pond in West Wales.

 The roots of these wildflowers are a source of saponin, a soap substitute than can be used for washing clothes or as a shampoo etc. Saponin is toxic, although not readily absorbed by the human body; it affects some creatures more than others and has in the past been used by hunters (and probably poachers) to stun or even to kill fish in ponds and small streams.